egvijayanand/dotnet-maui-toolkit/README.md

-Join me on [**Developer Thoughts**](https://egvijayanand.in/), an exclusive blog for .NET MAUI and Blazor, for articles on working with these toolkit and much more.
+Join me on [**Developer Thoughts**](https://egvijayanand.in/), an exclusive blog for .NET MAUI and Blazor, for articles on working with these toolkits and much more.

 ### VijayAnand.Toolkit.Markup